noahsong-sdg/me/src/pages/page-two.md

 ---
 title: School
 ---
+CU is cooked, do not come to this school

 # stuff
 - Talk at Rocky Mountain Mathematical Physics seminar on mathematical formulism of Hartree Fock (Spring 2025)